willdiep/parkingrabbit-frontend/README.md

 * Logged in users can access features such as viewing parking listings based on location, filtering listings by date and time, leaving reviews, and booking parking spaces.
-* Users not logged in cannot leave reviews or book parkkng spaces
+* Users not logged in cannot leave reviews or book parking spaces
 * Only logged out users can view the splash page.
 Logged in users are redirected to the listing index page.

 ```